mlange-42/som/README.md

 ## Features

 * Multi-layered SOMs, alias XYF, alias super-SOMs.
+* Visualization Induced SOMs, alias ViSOMs.
+* Training from CSV files without any manual preprocessing.
 * Supports continuous and discrete data.
-* Training from CSV files without any manual preprocessing.
-* Fully customizable training parameters.
+* Fully customizable training and SOM parameters.
-* Visualization of SOMs through heatmaps with data point labels.
+* Visualization of SOMs through heatmaps and u-matrix plots, with data point labels.
 * Use as command line tool or as [Go](https://go.dev) library.

 > Please note that the **built-in visualizations** are not intended for publication-quality output.